-There are numerous resources for both students and employees whether for support and guidance in relation to any report of prohibited conduct.
-Comprehensive information on available resources, including community resources, emergency and on-going assistance; mental health services; reporting options and other available support are as follows and can be located on the University's Title IX resource website.
+There are numerous resources for both students and employees, whether for support and guidance in relation to any report of prohibited conduct.
+Comprehensive information on available resources, including community resources, emergency, and on-going assistance; mental health services; reporting options and other available support are as follows and can be located on the University's Office of Title IX & Equal Opportunity resource website.